DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 ##### A Freestyle Build Job for Build-Docker

-This job will, with the help of git repo build a docker image on DockerHub.
+This job will, with the help of git repo build a Docker image on DockerHub.
 The built code will be consumed by the subsequent freestyle Docker build job.
 The build job consists of two build steps.
 One for building the Docker container and distributing it to the DockerHub Navigate to New Item, select Freestyle project, and give it the name Build-Docker.
-Subsequently, under Source Code Management choose Git and point it to corresponding repository on GitHub [TODO add repo here].
+Subsequently, under Source Code Management choose Git and point it to the corresponding repository on GitHub [TODO add repo here].
 Now, under Build -> Add build step choose Execute shell.
 Paste the following shell script into the Command field.

 [TODO add shell script here]